blockbridge/blockbridge-kb/guide/kubernetes/index.md

 ```

 In the background, the PVC continually retries.
 Once the above changes are
-complete, it will pick up the storage class change:
+complete, it will pick up the storage class change.

 ```
     $ kubectl get pvc